yamory/sbt-dependency-graph/README.md

 Visualize your project's dependencies.

+This is a fork of [jrudolph/sbt-dependency-graph](https://github.com/jrudolph/sbt-dependency-graph) to quickly provide a public release of some fixes (support to avoid line truncation); the `io.yamory` Maven coordinates below include these.

 ## Preliminaries

 The plugin works best with sbt >= 0.13.6.
 See the [compatibility notes](#Compatibility-notes) to use this plugin with an older version of sbt.